 - Front shifting: incorrect derailleur height is a common issue that can affect quality of front shifting.

-- Worn chains: to avoid drag and sluggish shifting, chains should be clean, lubricated, free from kinks, and of the proper length.
+- Worn or rusty chains: to avoid drag and sluggish shifting, chains should be clean, lubricated, free from kinks, and of the proper length.
+If you have a problem with a rusty chain this is how you can solve it.

 - User error: it’s possible that you’re just doing it wrong.
 Shifting on a hill or while otherwise powering the pedals, or failing to click the gears properly into place will yield poor shifts and could damage your bike.